Eco-Flow/synteny/README.md

 This is a developmental workflow running JCVI, to look at gene synteny.

-All you need is a genome in fasta and a annotation file in gff3 (or gff augustus).
+All you need is either a genome in fasta format with an annotation file in gff3 (or gff augustus).
+OR you can supply a NCBI genome reference ID (which will be automatically downloaded).

-To run on different platforms, you need to create a profile.
-We recommend using Gitpod or Docker (locally), though if you are running on a HPC, you will need to change this.
+To run on different platforms, you may need to create a profile.
+We recommend using the prebuilt Docker profile (tp run locally or through Gitpod), though if you are running on a HPC, you will need to change this.
 Please open an issue and I can help create a profile for your environment.
 Use the flag `-profile` to choose the environment in the script command.
 These are found in the folder `conf`

 # How to run locally